zallyx62/DealSpot/README.md

 2. Click on **"Install DealSpot"** in the menu or use your browser's "Add to Home Screen" option.

 ---

+## 📩 Contact & Feedback

+If you have questions, suggestions, or just want to say hi, feel free to open a [New Issue](https://github.com/zallyx62/DealSpot/issues/new) or join the conversation in [GitHub Discussions](https://github.com/zallyx62/DealSpot/discussions)!

+---
 © 2025 DealSpot - By the community, for the community.